Harrison1/ship-sticks-calculator-node/README.md

 # ship-sticks-calculator
-ship sticks calculator challenge question on a node.js express server using mongodb with mongoose
+ship sticks calculator challenge question on a node.js express server using mongodb with mongoose.
+Using HTML, CSS, and JS.

 Step 1. npm install